DavidSilady/linkedList/README.md

 Purpose: Simulate a simple car dealership database with basic functions

+Each entry includes information:

+		1. Type of vehicle
+		2. Manufacturer
+		3. Seller (location)
+		4. Price
+		5. Year of production
+		6. Condition of the vehicle

 Functions:

 "n" -> open a text file named "car_list.txt" from the working directory and load entries from it to the database